-With 4.63 DUI deaths per 100,000 residents, the city of St. Petersburg ranks as the fourth deadliest city in Florida for a DUI crash.
+With 4.63 DUI deaths per 100,000 residents, the city of St. Petersburg recently ranked as the fourth deadliest city in Florida for a DUI crash.

 In fact, St. Petersburg was 141% more dangerous than average when compared with other large Florida cities including in a recent survey.
-The number of people killed in DUI crashes has increased slightly between 2012 and 2014.
+The number of people killed in DUI crashes increased slightly between 2012 and 2014.

-Because of the high number of DUI fatalities in Florida, law enforcement officers with the St. Petersburg Police Department devotes considerable resources to investigating and arresting drivers accused of DUI.
+Because of the high number of DUI fatalities in Florida, law enforcement officers with the St. Petersburg Police Department devote considerable resources to investigating and arresting drivers accused of DUI.

 Attorney for DUI in St. Petersburg, FL

 If you were arrested by a DUI enforcement officer with the St. Petersburg Police Department then contact an attorney at the Sammis Law Firm.

 The DUI defense attorneys at the Sammis Law Firm are familiar with the tactics used by the St. Petersburg Police Department when making a DUI arrest.

 We fight a variety of DUI charges involving a breath test, blood test, urine test, or alleged refusal to submit to testing.
 The possible penalties vary depending on whether you have any prior DUI convictions.

 The main office of Sammis Law Firm is located in downtown Tampa, FL.
 Our office is located at 14010 Roosevelt Blvd Suite 701, Clearwater, FL 33762-3820.

 DUI Investigations and Reports by the St. Petersburg Police Department